Why is this important?

 The EU places resilience as a central objective in its development and humanitarian assistance.

-The EU has also introduced a Resilience Marker in all the humanitarian projects it funds.
-This marker defines ways to reduce risks and to strengthen people's coping capacities so as to minimise humanitarian needs.
+In 2015, the EU introduced the Resilience Marker in all the humanitarian projects it funds.
+This marker defines ways to reduce disaster risks and to strengthen people's coping capacities so as to minimise humanitarian needs.
+It also launched the Resilience Compendium — a collection of 29 practical examples of disaster risk reduction and resilience activities carried out by the EU, other donors, organisations and vulnerable communities.

 In December 2015, the European Commission released €125 million to finance actions in countries affected by ‘El Niño’ in Africa, Central America and the Caribbean.
 The objective of this funding is to respond to existing situations of drought, but also allow for early pre-emptive action and preparedness.